-Outcomes Learning Objectives In a ddition to the outcom es specified for the BBA scheme as a whole, students grad luating from specific Ma ajor awards should achieve their: 11 Major-specific Learning Outcome Have sufficient professionally-specific skills and knowledge to make an immediate contribution to the workplace, and to facilitate the process of continuous professional development (The profession referred to here is that relating to the particular award)
+Outcomes Corresponding institutional outcome / graduate attribute Learning Objectives comes specified for the should achieve their: е В BBA scheme as a whole, students graduating from 11 Major-specific Learning Outcome Competent professional (professional competence) а Have sufficient professional-specific skills and knowledge to make an immediate contribution to the workplace, and to facilitate the process of continuous professional development Lifelong learner b Recognize the professional-specific need for continual learning and self-improvement, and be able to plan, manage and evaluate their own learning for professional development. • The profession referred to here is that relating to be particular award)

-- 2.1.4 PolyU's educational mission is to nurture competent professionals who are also critical thinkers, effective communicators, innovative problem solvers, lifelong learners, and ethical leaders.
+- 2.1.4 PolyU is committed to nurturing competent professionals who are also critical thinkers, effective communicators, innovative problem solvers, lifelong learners, ethical leaders and socially responsible global citizens.
 The institutional learning outcomes for acquiring these graduate attributes at UG level are appropriately addressed by the totality of the BBA programme learning outcomes.
 In addition, some generic learning outcomes such as global outlook, sense of social and national responsibility, cultural appreciation and entrepreneurship are also addressed through co-curricular activities offered by faculties, departments and various teaching and learning support units of the University.
 Students are encouraged to take full use of such opportunities to achieve these learning outcomes. - 2.1.5 The curriculum map for BBA (Hons) in Financial Services is in Appendix 1, which presents an analysis of the curriculum in relation to learning outcomes.
 It details how each of the programme outcomes is introduced, reinforced and assessed.
 Entrance requirements and other learning activities, such as WIE, independent language learning, and exchange programmes, are also included, to provide a complete overview of how the programme outcomes are to be met.